 Children are born learning.
-And what they learn in those first few years can change the course of their lives.
+What they learn in those first few years can change the course of their lives.
 Evidence and research overwhelmingly demonstrate that high-quality ECE are crucial components of a child's healthy development.

-Investing in child care and early learning is a solution that creates upward mobility by ensuring all children have the opportunity to build foundations for success in school and life while also allowing parents to work or attend school and pursue greater economic security.
+Investing in child care and early learning is a solution that creates upward mobility.
+By ensuring all children have the opportunity to build foundations for success in school and life, while also allowing parents to work or attend school, the pursuit of greater economic security becomes possible.